Tak-Iwamoto/rusty-gql/docs/src/types/object.md

 We'll implement async fn for each fields with `#[GqlType]`.

-If we want to execute the field resolver when the query includes the field, we can define only async fn without the struct field.
+If we want to execute the field resolver only when the query includes the field, we can define only async fn without the struct field.

 ```graphql
 type Todo {